whoi-acomms/Gumstix_Testing/python_tests/README.txt

+Note: Not sure if GumstixTestingUI_gumstixtesting.py or GumstixTestingUI_PlatformGumstixConfiguration.py is the most up-to-date.

 Gumstix Testing GUI - August 2013

 Runs on standard python libraries (Tkinter for the GUI components).
 Simply run the 'GumstixTestingUI' script to bring up the GUI.